w3c/ColorWeb-CG/png_cicp_chunk_proposal.md

 [ed.: The MATOEFFS parameter is not included because PNG does not support YCbCr]

-This specification uses the existing iCCP chunk to unambiguously signal the color system of an image that uses the Reference PQ EOTF specified in [BT2100-1].
-It also allows graceful processing by decoders that do not conform to this specification by recommending fallback values for the gAMA chunk, cHRM chunk, and embedded ICC profile.
+When the cICP chunk is present, PNG decoders that recognize it shall ignore the following chunks:
+- iCCP
+- gAMA
+- cHRM
+- sRGB

 [H.273](https://www.itu.int/rec/T-REC-H.273/en) specifies a controlled vocabulary for the parameterization of color space information: